llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

             * See `reduction` clause for `parallel` directive for general details about operand types and limitations.
-            * Various subtleties in the semantics of `reduction` clauses on `acc loop` are discussed in the "Semantic Clarifications" section in `README-OpenACC-design.md`.
+            * Various subtleties in the semantics of `reduction` clauses on `loop` directives are discussed in the "Semantic Clarifications" section in `README-OpenACC-design.md`.
 For example, a reduction on a sequential loop specifies a reduction across gangs if the reduction variable is gang-shared.
 Many of these subtleties are under discussion among the OpenACC technical committee for clarification in the OpenACC spec after 2.7.
     * detection of `break` statement for the associated loop:
         * compile error if implicit/explicit `independent`
         * no error if `seq` or `auto`